sundarak/comp423-course-notes/docs/tutorials/go-setup.md

 ## Conclusion
 Congrats!
-In this Go Tutorial, you:
-* Created a basic program that outputs "Hello COMP423".
-* Learned how to start from a blank repository and initialize git.
-* Learned how to set up a development container for the Go programming language from scratch.
+In this Go Tutorial, you created a basic program that outputs "Hello COMP423".
+You also learned how to start from a blank repository and initialize git and how to set up a development container for the Go programming language from scratch.